-The Destination BC Co-operative Marketing Partnerships Program (Co-op Program) is an application-based program that provides co-operative marketing and promotion support to regional destination marketing organizations, community consortiums, sector organizations, and approved individual and paired communities in British Columbia.
-The program has a total budget of $4.0 million, and these funds are distributed widely across the province.
+The Destination BC Co-operative Marketing Partnerships Program (Co-op Program) is an application-based program that provides co-operative, consumer-focused marketing and promotion support to community consortiums, sector organizations, or approved individual and paired communities in British Columbia.

-The Program was developed in 2015 based on advice from the Destination BC Tourism Marketing Committee, an industry-based advisory committee with members representing all regions of BC and a cross-section of tourism partners.
-Input was also provided by participants from more than 20 community consultation sessions held throughout BC.
+The Co-op Program was developed in 2015 based on recommendations from a cross-section of stakeholders and Destination BC’s Tourism Marketing Committee — an industry-based advisory committee with representatives from all regions across BC.
+Input for the program was also provided by participants from over 20 community consultation sessions across the province.

-The program aims to increase BC tourism revenues by leveraging private and public funds to maximize marketing impact and return on investment for tourism businesses.
+The program aims to drive consumer demand and increase tourism revenues by investing resources where and when capacity exists and leveraging private and public funds to maximize marketing impact.
 The program also helps to support Destination BC’s strategic corporate priority of developing a Powerful Marketing Network.

 Find more information here.